 One needs to focus on the posture and force with which they are hitting.
 It is important to control your power.
 There is a difference between hitting and pushing.
 To generate knockout power, land the punch when you are near to the full extension of your arms.
 If you feel any sort of strain, take a break immediately and ease your back muscles with light stretching.

 A boxer’s fracture is a crack in the neck (below the knuckle) or on ring or the little finger – known as fourth or fifth metacarpal.
-It is a common wrist pain after punching bag among boxers as they punch a lot of immovable objects with closed fists.
+It is a common wrist pain after boxing among boxers as they punch a lot of immovable objects with closed fists.
 The fracture can result in instant pain and swelling on the affected area.

 How to Avoid It?

 Boxers should learn to use correct techniques to punch the punching bags.
 Bone density is another factor that should be kept in mind while punching.
 When the boxers are young it is more dense and they don’t feel the punches.
 But when they start to grow old, the density decreases.
 So, the boxers need to keep up a healthy life by eating calcium supplements and dairy products.
 Therefore, these types of punching bag injuries can be avoided.

 Is Punching the Heavy Bags Bad for Joints?